shaunak1111/ScooberNumberGame/Readme.md

 Redux and Typescript has been used and few test cases have been written, using enzyme

+The resposiveness has been handled using Flexbox and Styled components has been used as a CSS-IN-JSS library.

+Please connect both the players to start the game.

+TSLINT errors have not been fixed

 ## Learn More

 The Websocket url can be replaced in src/common/constants/constants-utility in URL_SOCKET variable.
 The Serverless Backend app is hosted in the repo https://github.com/shaunak1111/ScooberGameBackend